 This Bootstrap tutorial series covers all the features of the Bootstrap framework, starting with the basics, such as grid system, typography styling mechanism, form styling methods, as well as, techniques of styling common user interface elements like tables, lists, images, etc.

-Further you will learn how to utilize the ready to use Bootstrap components such as input groups, button groups, media objects, navbar, panels, pagination, labels and badges, progress bars, etc. as well as how to customize them to create their different variations.
+Further you will learn how to utilize the ready to use Bootstrap components such as list groups, input groups, button groups, cards, navbar, breadcrumbs, pagination, labels and badges, progress bars, etc. as well as how to customize them to create their different variations.

 Finally, you will explore some advanced features of the Bootstrap like creating modal window, dynamic tabs, tooltips, alerts, accordion menu, carousel, scrollspy, etc. as well as how to customize them or extend their existing functionality using the available options and methods.